 Despite the closure, the track surface and pit buildings remained.
 For many years Keimola saw unofficial action as fans took their bikes and cars around the track.
 Of course, with no proper facilities, danger was ever-present.
 After a nearly fatal accident in 1988 involving a collision with an elk, sections of track were dug up to stop laps being completed.
 The enterprising illegal racers simply filled in the ditches with sand and continued on their way until the landowner brought in milling equipment to gouge the track surface in diagonal strips, rendering further racing impossible.

-Today, widening of the motorway alongside the track has seen some of the forest cut back, while a link road now encroaches on part of the back straight and south curve.
-As the motorists speed past, they probably have little idea that there was ever a circuit here...
+Widening of the motorway alongside the track has seen some of the forest cut back, while a link road now encroaches on part of the back straight and south curve.
+For many years, as the motorists sped past, they probably have little idea that there was ever a circuit here...

 Keimola was located just north of Helsinki, to the west of Highway 3 (E12).
-The remains of the track are just north of the Neste motorway services at Keimola and are accessible by foot and cycle bridge from Keimola village itself, on the eastern side of the motorway.
+The remains of the track are slowly being converted to housing, but the Lincoln Square and the Keimola Tower are accessible from a new junction just north of the Neste motorway services, as well as by foot and cycle bridge from Keimola village itself, on the eastern side of the motorway.